oppia/oppia-web-developer-docs/Google-Summer-of-Code-2021.md

 This project aims to write frontend tests to fully cover each service.
 When you begin, some services may have tests that incompletely cover the service, while others may have no tests at all.
 Much of the past work writing frontend tests has been tracked by [oppia/oppia#4057](https://github.com/oppia/oppia/issues/4057).
 This is a good reference, as is our [wiki page](https://github.com/oppia/oppia/wiki/Frontend-unit-tests-guide).
 It outlines best practices and standard guidelines you should follow.

-The project will involve writing tests for many (around 80 as of January 2021) services.
+The project will involve writing tests for many (35) services.
 The proposals must contain a concrete plan (preferably as a table) that specifies when each file will be fully covered by tests.

 **Potential Mentors:** @kevintab95, @aks681, @iamprayush

-**Difficulty:** Intermediate

 **Consider taking up this project if you:**